fazleyazdan/Jmeter-Guide/README.md

 Include controller is used to call exported requests or scripts.
 Same like modular controller but you have to export the request in order to use it.
 * To add: right click thread group --> add--> logic controllers --> include controller
+* to export the request : right click sampler --> save as test fragment

 #### Random Controller:
 If we put multiple requests in random controller it will select one request randomly out of all requests.